crazy-canux/IaC/terraform/argocd/README.md

 - Network policies can be added
 - RBAC configured by Helm chart
 - Admin password is stored in Kubernetes secret

+## Troubleshooting

+### helm download issue

+If you are using VPN, you have to setup proxy for shell.
+Otherwise, Helm will fail to download the chart.